alanorwick/mosaic/README.md

               mountPath: /var/lib/docker
 ```

 Far from ideal, but I couldn't find another way.
-If you know how to get Docker running in your cluster without this, let me know (xavier@codenectar.com).
+If you can think of another way, please start a PR.

 ### Backend